jwildfire/RinPharmaSummit-AI/README.md

 Discussion topics:

-1. Pre-requisites for using GenAI in Pharma?
+1. *Are we ready?* - Pre-requisites for using GenAI in Pharma?
 Biggest Roadblocks?
-2. Biggest Success stories to date?
+2. *Lessons Learned* - Biggest Success stories to date?
 What works right now?
+What didn’t work?
+Why?
+Lessons learned?
-3. Discuss emerging Human in the loop best practices.
+3. *Tooling and Pipelines* - Discuss emerging Human in the loop best practices.
 Discuss GitHub + Copilot integrations.
 Other Tooling?
-4. GenAI as an analyst.
-Analyzing data directly vs. Writing code to analyze data.
+4. *GenAI as an analyst* - Analyzing data directly vs. Writing code to analyze data.
-5. Security Overview.
-Risks of loading private data into public models.
+5. *Security Overview* - Risks of loading private data into public models.
 Prompt Injection 101.
+7. *Regulatory Landscape* - How are regulators (FDA, EMA, PMDA, etc.) thinking about GenAI-use in trials: guidance, precedents, gaps?
+8. *Prediction Time* - Where will we be in 5-10 years with linear growth in AI capabilities?
+What if growth really is exponential?